s2t2/sbsim/README.md

 ### Style Checking

-We are using [`pylint`](https://pylint.readthedocs.io/en/stable/index.html) to check for style formatting issues that `pyink` doesn't fix, to more closely follow [Google Python style guidelines](https://google.github.io/styleguide/pyguide.html).
+We are using [`pylint`](https://pylint.readthedocs.io/en/stable/index.html) to check for Python style formatting issues that `pyink` doesn't fix, to more closely follow [Google Python style guidelines](https://google.github.io/styleguide/pyguide.html).
 The style checker will NOT automatically update files inplace, but rather will produce a report containing any errors that you will need to fix manually.

 The style checker will run automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).